kimizhu/CapsToOpsTest_MicrosoftInTune/CapsToOpsTest_MicrosoftInTune/v1/Topic/Microsoft_Intune_App_SDK_for_iOS_Developer_Guide.md

 10. If the app has app groups defined in its entitlements, add these groups to the `IntuneMAMSettings` dictionary under the `AppGroupIdentitifiers` key as an array of strings.

 11. Link your mobile application to the ADAL library.
-The ADAL library for Objective C is __remove by Jason Zhu__.
+The ADAL library for Objective C is [available on Github](https://github.com/AzureAD/azure-activedirectory-library-for-objc).

     **Note**: The Intune App SDK has been tested against the ADAL broker branch code from 6/19/2015.
 Please ensure that you are linking with the latest/working version of the ADAL library.